Magi-Nation: Creature Listing

 Challenge Rating: 2

-Barbs (Ex): Any creature striking a Beeb with natural weapons takes 1d3 damage, impaling themselves on multiple quills.
+Barbs (Ex): Any creature striking a Beeb with natural weapons (or stepping on one) takes 1d4 damage, impaling themselves on multiple quills.

 Bhatar